Skip to main content

 • Each piece of data exists independently, without issues of who relates to whom.

-• More concerned with the content of the data:
+• More concerned with the content of the data.
+Can be grouped into four categories:

-• Horizontal scaling is more effective (adding more machines).
+• Horizontal scaling (scale out, sharding) is more effective (adding more machines).

 For a distributed system, it is impossible to guarantee all three CAP properties simultaneously (though they might coexist when the network is stable).
 At most, two can be guaranteed simultaneously.